timopaehrisch/pyBTCProxy/README.md

 2024-03-27T12:28:42.254Z UNUSUAL plugin-bcli: bitcoin-cli -rpcconnect=... -rpcport=... -rpcuser=... -stdinrpcpass getblock 000000000000000000037c083a5da1f3362008a4cdd86e0f231d8956d2a14452 0 exited with status 1
 2024-03-27T12:28:43.271Z UNUSUAL plugin-bcli: bitcoin-cli -rpcconnect=... -rpcport=... -rpcuser=... -stdinrpcpass getblock 000000000000000000037c083a5da1f3362008a4cdd86e0f231d8956d2a14452 0 exited with status 1
 ```
-These messages will repeat endlessly and indicate that lightningd was trying to retrieve a block from bitcoind, which has already been pruned, and it retries to download that block every second (without success).
+These messages will repeat endlessly and indicate that lightningd tries to retrieve a block from bitcoind, which has already been pruned, and it retries to download that block every second without success.

 pyBTCProxy works around this by acting as a proxy application, which will download a block from the internet if has already been pruned.
-Instead of connecting your lightningd or lnd instance to bitcoind, you connect them to pyBTCProxy which basically forwards all RPC calls to bitcoind and intercepts "getblock" calls to do some extra stuff (initiate the block download, if necessary).
+Instead of connecting your lightningd or lnd instance to bitcoind, you connect it to pyBTCProxy which basically forwards all RPC calls to bitcoind and intercepts "getblock" calls to do some extra stuff (initiate the block download, if necessary).

 Kixunil wrote a similar app in Rust, but the project (https://github.com/Kixunil/btc-rpc-proxy) seems dead and the application stopped working a while ago due to interface changes.
 As I don't speak enough Rust to understand and fix it, I simply wrote a similar app in Python.